pyhys/minimalmodbus/docs/serialcommunication.rst

 Each node uses a transceiver chip, containing a transmitter (sender) and a receiver.
 Only one transmitter can be active on the bus simultaneously.

-Pins on the RS485 bus side of the transceiver chip:
+Pins on the transceiver chip, on the RS485 bus side of it:

 * A: inverting line
 * B: non-inverting line
 * GND

-Pins on the microcontroller side of the transceiver chip:
+Pins on transceiver chip, on the microcontroller side of it:

-* TX: Data to be transmitted
+* TX: Data to be transmitted (chip digital input)
-* TXENABLE: For enabling/disabling the transmitter
+* TXENABLE: For enabling/disabling the transmitter (chip digital input)
-* RX: Received data
+* RX: Received data (chip digital output)
-* RXENABLE: For enabling/disabling the receiver
+* RXENABLE: For enabling/disabling the receiver (chip digital input)

 If the receiver is enabled simultaneusly with the transmitter, the sent data is echoed back to the microcontroller.
 This echo functionality is sometimes useful,